mfafinski/mfafinski.github.io/_posts/2017-7-20-Academic_communism.md

 ## a political solution.

-There is one and basically it involves a form of academic communism.
+There is one and it involves a form of academic communism.
 Its applicability and usability would vary from country to country - definitely easier to enact it in EU countries than, let's say, in the USA.

 A government announces that, let's say in three years time, 2/3 of the newly published articles in order to count for academic output must be open access and **unpaid** open access to boot.
 This number can be increased over time to reach 100% and at the beginning could involve only selected fields (history, we should volunteer).
 Since in an European context it is mainly the government that pays for higher education (sometimes at a more local level) it has the ability to withhold the funds spent on those subscriptions.
 This money comes from taxes, so a move like that might even be presented as a valid campaign promise and by such be spared the fate of a political suicide.
 In order to make this enforceable a quota of those articles would have to be published in local journals (to avoid a "scientific migration").[^3]